 Using a Preventive Maintenance Strategy to Reduce Your Manufacturing Downtime

 There are a variety of options for manufacturers to overcome unscheduled outages in the production line, including performing lengthy risk audits and educating employees.
 But one of the most effective and recognisable is deploying a preventative maintenance strategy.

 Preventive maintenance falls between a reactive maintenance approach and a predictive one.
 Essentially, it is the process of regularly performing checks on equipment to reduce the likelihood of failure.
 This type of maintenance is performed while equipment is still in working order, to identify and prevent manufacturing downtime before it happens.

 In the case of SFI, the company changed its maintenance program from reactive to preventive.
 This meant that instead of waiting until equipment failed to then fix it, which resulted in unscheduled downtime while waiting for spare parts, its newly formed maintenance schedule subsequently eliminated costly downtime.
 So much so, that SFI now acquires perishable goods from its competitors at a discounted price.

 As well as requiring careful planning and scheduling, preventative maintenance is used to keep accurate records of past inspections and services.
 However, this process can be complex and time-consuming for a manufacturer with a lot of equipment to record manually.
 Instead, a CMMS solution can be implemented to perform automated data collection and planning maintenance schedules.

 With 81% of businesses believing that a digital tool can completely eliminate unplanned downtime, it is hard to look beyond a CMMS solution.

-Types of Preventive Maintenance to use in Manufacturing
+Types of Preventative Maintenance